opentaps/open-climate-investing/book/New-Asset-Classes.md

 ## Policy

 Failure of California's deregulated electricity market.
 Challenges to high prices from "speculators" in EUA market.
 Prices must fall for the market to scale.

-## Whose Credit Is It?

-Why not many European voluntary offsets?
-Compliance market altakes over

 ## Investment